scottish-government-design-system/designsystem.gov.scot/components/card/index.md

 {% include example-frame.html name="component" %}

-## An interactive component
+## Variant: no padding

-Cards can house components that are interactive, such as [category items](components/category-item).
+The padding on a card can be removed enabling a component to fill the whole card.
+This is useful when you want the whole card to become clickable, such as when it contains a [category item](/components/category-item).

-{% include example-frame.html name="interactive" %}
+{% include example-frame.html name="no-padding" %}